djawad98/home-alone/README.md

 # How does it work?
 You give it a few things that you have in your refregrator (excluding skin creams :)), then it will provide you food recipes that match your items.
 Behind the scene it searches in our humongous database records with an AI-Powered system that will not miss any matching items.
 Just kidding.
 By Now there's a static json file with a few food recipes that is begging your contribution :).

+# Offer a new recipe
+You can easily offer your recipes with this link.